tawi1/DotsTrafficCity/docs/source/playerCustom.rst

 #.
 Set the `World simulation type` to `Hybrid mono` in the :ref:`General settings <generalSettingsConfig>` config.
 #.
 Set the `Player controller type` to `Custom` in the :ref:`General settings <generalSettingsConfig>` config.
 #.
-Disable built-in camera on the scene.
+Disable built-in camera on the scene (this step is irrelevant if you are using the `Hub Base` instead of the `Hub`).

 	.. image:: /images/gettingstarted/CityCreation4.png